Does your nonprofit make it easy to give?

 You can help donors feel more secure and make it easy to give by offering processing through PayPal, Apple Pay, Google Pay, and other similar services.

-And there are other options available as well.
-For example, have you considered if a text-based giving campaign may be the right fit for your organization?
+For example, have you considered whether a text-based giving campaign may fit your organization?

-Or, if you find you don’t have many of the tools you need, Facebook’s suite of fundraising tools might make it easier for you to find, engage, and secure support from new donors.
+Or, if you find you don’t have many of the tools you need, Meta’s suite of fundraising tools might make it easier for you to find, engage, and secure support from new donors.
 However, you will need to find a way to encourage these supporters to opt-in to your mailing list.

-Remember, a page like or comment is not permission to send appeals and other communications, even if you can find a follower’s email address!
+Remember, a page like, or comment is not permission to send appeals and other communications, even if you can find a follower’s email address!

-4. Make it monthly.
+Make it monthly.

 Securing a second gift from a new donor is one of the biggest challenges for nonprofits across the board.